 Even if you're not retiring, leaving the military at your end of active service can be a complicated task.
 As you separate, you'll want to know what benefits are available to you and how to take advantage of them.
 Depending on the type of discharge you receive, you could be eligible for education assistance, medical insurance or a final move.
-You may also have a continuing obligation to the National Guard or Reserve.
+You may also have a continuing obligation to the National Guard or Reserve Components.
 Understanding the details of your separation will help ease your transition.

 As you begin the separation process, be sure to give yourself plenty of time to take care of all the required tasks: